ChangChunHe/pyvaspflow/README.md

 The first parameter is your `job_name`, because you have generated some separate directories with the same prefix, the prefix is `job_name`,the default `job_name` in the `prep_multi_vasp` command is `task`.

-The second parameter is the total number of jobs you want to calculate, noted that the name of all directories should be $job_name+$number, number from 0 to `total_number-1`.
+The second parameter is the total number of jobs you want to calculate, noted that the name of all directories should be job_name[[:digit:]].

 Below example means that there are 20 directories should be calculated, there are task0,task1,...,task19.